 Saturday night was yet another contrast with Roberto Motta, religious anthropologist and his gay theatre/art friends.
-They drink like fishes, huge each other fervently and between this argue politics.
+They drink like fishes, hug each other fervently and between this, argue politics.

 Ended evening at gay bar in Casa Forte with more political talk, little of which I could follow except to realize that the 25-35 generation of intellectuals in this country is seething, all attention directed toward the November 15, 1981 elections, the first democratic elections since 1964.

 I'm beginning to see why military presence is so obvious in Pernambuco.
 There is an atmosphere of rebelliousness about the place.